Single Sign-On (SSO) Hub

 gsissh to any XSEDE compute resource where you have an account without the need for a resource-specific username and password.

-The SSO hub now requires users to authenticate using Multi-Factor Authorization (MFA) with the Duo app.
-Please visit Multi-Factor Authentication with Duo for account setup instructions.
+The SSO hub now requires you to authenticate using Multi-Factor Authorization (MFA) with the Duo app.
+Consult Multi-Factor Authentication with Duo for account setup instructions.

-Users are limited to 100MB of storage on the hub.
-Data is NOT backed up.
-Please use your allocated storage resources for data storage.
-The XSEDE storage resources are not accessible via the SSO hub.
+You are limited to 100MB of storage on the hub.
+Your directories and data on the SSO Hub are NOT backed up, so use your XSEDE allocated storage resources for data storage.

 To login to the XSEDE SSO Hub, use your SSH client to start an SSH session on